-Armed Forces Day is commemorated annually and in the United States, it falls on the third Saturday of May.
-In 2020 it will take place on May 16.
-The day aims at honoring the men and women of the United States' armed forces and also at raising the general public's awareness to the role that the military play in everyday life.
+Armed Forces Day is commemorated annually on the third Saturday of May in the United States.
+The day aims at honoring the men and women of the United States armed forces and also at raising the general public's awareness of the role that the military play in everyday life.

-Before Armed Forces Day was created, each different branch of the military had their own separate day to commemorate their troops.
+Before Armed Forces Day was created, different branches of the military had their own separate day to commemorate their troops.

 The first official Armed Forces Day took place on May 20, 1950.
-The day was marked by parades and air shows, as well as open houses where people could go to and get acquainted with military equipment, jobs, and roles.
+The day was marked by parades, air shows, and open houses where people could go and get acquainted with military equipment, jobs, and roles.

 In 1961, President JFK officially declared Armed Forces Day a national holiday to be observed on the third Saturday of May.